 Tempering is called poni or popu or talimpu in Telugu and annam is rice.
-Poni or popu annam is something I make very often when there is some left over rice or when I am out of vegetables and no leftover curries.
-I also add pieces of omelet to this rice and it is one filling and comforting one pot meal.
-I followed the same procedure to prepare paneer bell pepper rice with addition of tomato to make the rice a little flavorful.
-I used store bought fried paneer and did not have to fry the paneer separately.
-I love these store bought fried paneer as it is very convenient to add these cubes directly into the curry, without frying it.
+Poni or popu annam is something I make very often with left over rice or when I am out of vegetables and no leftover curries.
+Addition of omelet pieces makes it a one filling and comforting one pan meal.

-Total Time: 15 – 25 minutes (excludes the time to cook rice)
+Total Time: excludes the time to cook rice

 - 1 ½ cups uncooked Rice